 - 10.1 Subject to this clause, the Employer may consider the introduction of working from home arrangements.
 The arrangement may include a combination of working from home and from the workplace. - 10.2 The introduction of working from home arrangements does not provide for the employee's primary place of work to be moved from the employee's Headquarters/work base to the employee's home. - 10.3 Statutory requirements apply to employees working from home as they do to employees working at the Employer's workplace.
 The Employer must ensure understanding and compliance of all affected parties with all statutory responsibilities prior to any arrangements being sanctioned. - 10.4 The Employer is required to undertake a risk assessment of the work activities carried out by employees to identify and manage hazards.
-In carrying out an assessment, the Employer must look at who and what may be affected by, and the possible effects of, the work being done from home. - 10.5 The introduction of working from home arrangements is subject to: - (a) the employee's duties being those they would normally undertake at their Headquarters/work base; - (b) the nature of employee's work being suited to working from home arrangements; - (c) approval of any arrangement being at the discretion of the Employer; - (d) the employee agreeing to enter into the working from home arrangements; - (e) the introduction of working from home arrangements being in accordance with the provisions of the Employer's policy; and - (f) the Employer's policy and procedures addressing:
+In carrying out an assessment, the Employer must look at who and what may be affected by, and the possible effects of, the work being done from home. - 10.5 The introduction of working from home arrangements is subject to: - (a) the employee's duties being those they would normally undertake at their Headquarters/work base; - (b) the nature of employee's work being suited to working from home arrangements; - (c) the employee agreeing to enter into the working from home arrangements; - (d) the introduction of working from home arrangements being in accordance with the provisions of the Employer's policy; and

-- (i) general obligations of both the Employer and employees, including such things as insurance, separation of overheads billed to the homeowner and the employee's ordinary hours of work while working from home; - (ii) duty of care responsibilities owed by the Employer and employee under the Occupational Safety and Health Act 1984 (WA); and - (iii) all additional statutory obligations affecting the employment relationship. - 10.6 Consideration will be given to operational requirements and the employee's personal circumstances. - 10.7 The agreed working from home arrangements may, on the request of either the Employer or employee, be reviewed from time to time.
+- (e) the Employer's policy and procedures addressing: - (i) general obligations of both the Employer and employees, including such things as insurance, separation of overheads billed to the homeowner and the employee's ordinary hours of work while working from home; - (ii) duty of care responsibilities owed by the Employer and employee under the Occupational Safety and Health Act 1984 (WA); and - (iii) all additional statutory obligations affecting the employment relationship. - 10.6 Consideration will be given to operational requirements and the employee's personal circumstances. - 10.7 The agreed working from home arrangements may, on the request of either the Employer or employee, be reviewed from time to time. - 10.8 The approval of an employee's request to enter into a working from home arrangement will be at the discretion of the Employer, however the request will not be unreasonably refused.
+The reasons for any refusal will be provided to the employee in writing within 14 days of the request.